 - This National Service Project will run from now until 2023, so feel free to wait to start until after you receive your kit.
 The DWF toolkits are the starting point.
 They have resources inside to get your brainstorming going.

 - Once you receive your toolkit, read and engage with the materials at a pace that works for your unit.
 Then you and your unit can decide on the reconciliACTION you’d like to take.
 There will also be learning supports along the way, like this resource that allows you to map out Chanie’s journey and shows the geography of Chanie’s life.

 Girls and Guiders are encouraged to share their reconciliACTIONs to inspire others across the country.
 When sharing images of this year’s NSP, please use only Girl Guides of Canada social tags to protect the rights of girl members.
 GGC will then share the images with DWF with the participants’ approval.
 Submit your reconciliACTION to Girl Guides.

-A new NSP crest has been created based on the designs of the National Indigenous Advisory Circle (NIAC) and in partnership with DWF.
-You can find the crest in The Girl Guide Store.
+The NSP: ReconciliACTIONs crest was based on the designs of the National Indigenous Advisory Circle (NIAC) and created in partnership with DWF.
+You can find the crest in The Girl Guide Store!

 Previous National Service Projects:

 2019 – 2020: A Better World, By Girls